Anschutz Family Foundation

 Colorado State Library (CSL)

 CSL distributes Library Service and Technology Act grants to assist libraries and library-related agencies develop programs and projects that enable Coloradans to receive improved library services.
-All grants must address a pre-selected goal from the State Library's most recent 5-year plan
+All grants must address a pre-selected goal from the State Library's most recent 5-year plan.
+It also handles distribution of the State Grants to Libraries and other grant opportunities.

 Applications are accepted throughout the year.
 The Daniels Fund provides funding for non-profit organizations.
 Funding areas of interest to libraries include Aging, Disabilities, Early Childhood Education, and Youth Development.